Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 In most cases, this means a licensed gas fitter or a factory technician.

-Yellow/brown soot, pilot lights that blow out, acrid smells and eye irritation are also indications.
+Yellow/brown soot, pilot lights that blow out, acrid smells and eye irritation are also indications of an incomplete combustion reaction.

 The exceptions to this are gas fireplaces and gas log fires that have yellow flames by design.